-Join the DC STEM Network at the 3rd Annual DC STEM Summit on November 8, 2017 at the newly renovate Carnegie Science (1530 P St., NW) to celebrate our city’s successes, explore next year’s STEM education challenges, and start working toward solutions!
-The DC STEM Network is excited to announce Maya Ajmera, Acting President and CEO of Society for Science and the Public, as the keynote speaker.
+Join the DC STEM Network at the 3rd Annual DC STEM Summit on November 8, 2017 at the newly renovated Carnegie Science (1530 P St., NW) to celebrate our city’s successes, explore next year’s STEM education challenges, and start working toward solutions!
+The DC STEM Network is excited to announce Maya Ajmera, President and CEO of Society for Science and the Public and Publisher of Science News, as the keynote speaker.

 The Summit will run from 8:30 am until 3:00 pm.
 Participants will pick three out of 12 different breakout sessions:

 - SciWonder, Society for Science and the Public.
 The nature of science is asking questions about the world around us and taking action to find out the answers to those questions.
 In science class and in life, the questions to be investigated are very often provided to us and we need a way to reconnect with our own natural curiosity.
 “SciWonder Why?” is a process that can help anyone rebuild that bridge and identify a science topic that interests them and engage in science.
 Come to this session to learn how question journals and field investigations can lead to an enthusiastic and lasting interest in science.

 - Creating a Pathway to STEM Success: Recognizing STEM Schools, DC STEM Network Working Group.
 This presentation engages participants in a simulation of the DC STEM Network’s working group’s efforts to align the STEM School Taxonomy from the Outlier Research and Evaluation organization, the STEM Inventory from the OSPrl Study, and the Carnegie STEM Excellence Pathway.
 Participants will understand how these research-based tools align and contribute to: (a) self-identification as a STEM school, (b) a process centered on STEM School quality criteria, and (c) establishing a personalized professional development plan.